yujuisu/ga-mdm/README.md

-## Environment
+## Getting Start
 I set the environment to run with GATr (requires docker or a pc with ubuntu 20.04).
-Otherwise you just need kingdon and torch.
+Otherwise you just need Kingdon, Torch and Transformers.
 1. Clone GATr.

 ```bash